 - Bloom gelatin in cold water for 5 minutes.

-- Heat cream, milk, and sugar until steaming.
-Stir in vanilla and gelatin until dissolved.
+- Heat cream, milk, and sugar until steaming, not boiling.

-- Pour into ramekins.
-Chill for 4 hours or overnight.
+- Pour into ramekins, leaving 1/2 inch at top.
+Chill at least 4 hours or until set.